mui/material-ui/CONTRIBUTING.md

 yarn start
 ```

-You can now access the documentation site [locally](http://localhost:3000).
+This starts the documentation site at [http://localhost:3000](http://localhost:3000).
+The documentation site is built with Material-UI and contains examples of all the components.
+This is also used for development of Core MUI components locally.
-Changes to the docs will hot reload the site.
+Changes to the docs as well as core components will hot reload the site.

 ### How to increase the chance of being accepted?